abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/arch.png)

-You will be analysing messages that are created in Slack channel as part of CI/CD pipeline deployment notifications.
+You will be analysing messages that are posted to Slack #general channel.
+You will mockup messages that are related to CI/CD pipeline deployment notifications.

 ## Preliminary Setup